California Resources (NYSE: CRC)

 - Shares Out: 387 million

-- Attractive entry point created by uneconomic spin-off selling
+- Quintessential spin-off opportunity created by uneconomic selling

 - Unique asset with economies of scale

 - CRC has operated in California since the 1950’s, allowing it to operate at a significant cost and technological advantage (i.e. well data across a vast expanse of territory).
 This advantaged position has afforded CRC the ability grow production while simultaneously generating strong FCF, a rare feat amongst the notoriously FCF-lite mid-sized independent E&P companies.

 - With management unshackled from its corporate parent, CRC has an open-field opportunity to leverage its advantaged position and profitably grow production over the next five to ten years.